Summary

 Volume Long-TermSort based on volume.

-The returned datatype for this query is used to get the total number of search domains found, as well as plenty of data on each by way of the SearchDomain datatype.
-The table below shows these two parameters and a link to all of the details you can get with the sub-parameter.
+For the results, you can get the total number of search domains found, as well as plenty of data on each.
+The table below shows these two choices and a link to all of the details you can get with the sub-choices.

 ParameterTypeRequiredDefaultStabilityDescription